MediaComem/comem-webdev/subjects/express-mongoose/README.md

 The following examples will demonstrate two ways implement **pagination** to retrieve only one "page" of a collection at a time.

-To implement pagination:

-* The client must tell the server **which elements** of the collection it wants
-* The server must give the client enough information to be able to **access the other elements**
+The following examples assume that you have read [RESTful API Conventions](../rest-conventions/) which explains different ways to expose pagination in a RESTful API.

-### Sending a page of the collection
+### Using query parameters to select a page

-In principle, pagination is a **specialized filter**, so we'll use **URL query parameters** to let the client tell the server which elements of the collection it wants.
+In principle, pagination is a **specialized filter**.
+The client uses **URL query parameters** to tell the server which chunk of the collection it wants.
 Implementing a `page` and `pageSize` parameters with Express and Mongoose is quite straightforward:

 ```js